awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-applicationsettings.md

 # AWS::Pinpoint::ApplicationSettings<a name="aws-resource-pinpoint-applicationsettings"></a>

-Specifies the settings for an Amazon Pinpoint app\.

-In Amazon Pinpoint, an *app* \(also referred to as a *project*\) is a collection of settings, customer information, segments, and campaigns\.
+Specifies the settings for an Amazon Pinpoint application\.
+In Amazon Pinpoint, an *application* \(also referred to as an *app* or *project*\) is a collection of related settings, customer information, segments, and campaigns, and other types of Amazon Pinpoint resources\.

 ## Syntax<a name="aws-resource-pinpoint-applicationsettings-syntax"></a>